HelixDev/DiscordPingCommand/README.md

-# A discord ping command!
+# A Discord ping command!

-paste this code into your bots code, and it should work fine.
+Paste this code into your bots code, and it should work fine.

+# Requirements:
+You must have a config.json file that has your prefix in it.
+Your bot needs to be written in NodeJS (duh)

+# Have fun!